bahrus/xtal/AsymmetricCascade.md

 PuRPLiSh pattern

-1. Requests / pushes for content / resources that change frequently,or are sensitive in nature, must be kept separate from requests / pushes for non sensitive resources that change infrequently, so that the latter resources can be cached effectively.
+1. Requests / pushes for content / resources that change frequently, or are sensitive in nature, must be kept separate from requests / pushes for non sensitive resources that change infrequently, so that the latter resources can be cached effectively.
     1. In fact, in many contexts, caching of the sensitive data could be considered an auditing violation.
 2. For first time visitors, who have no cached resources, it is desirable to prioritize displaying:
     1. A navigational shell, so users can jump to where they want to go, followed by: